Skip to Content

 Why Third-Party Cookies Are Going Away

 Recent rulings in Europe and growing privacy concerns in the U.S. are driving the demise of third-party cookies.
 Users want more control over data collected about them.
-Apple and Mozilla (Firefox) have already cut cookies from their browsers, and now Google will join in.
+Apple and Mozilla (Firefox) removed cookies from their browsers, and perhaps one day, Google will also do so.
+For now, Google will continue to allow users to choose whether or not to allow cookies.

 The Future of Cookieless Advertising